eve-Ds/ECE425_Final_Project/README.md

 |            PA5           |             IN4             |

 # Analysis and Results
+The music box can connect to the BLE through the Bluefruit Connect app when the Arduino MKR Zero board is powered on.
+Users can enter a song name, which will then be checked to determine if it is a valid WAV file on the SD card.
+Once a valid WAV file is found, the music begins to play and the motor starts to spin.
+Users can also adjust the volume and pause or resume the song.
+If the user enters "PAUSE," the music will stop and the motor will come to a halt.
+When the user enters "RESUME," the music and motor will continue from where they left off.
+Video Demonstration is shown below:
 [Music Box Results](https://www.canva.com/design/DAGm7YwPNNw/MNcKtzlYKJV5YfbCSA-QCQ/watch?utm_content=DAGm7YwPNNw&utm_campaign=designshare&utm_medium=link2&utm_source=uniquelinks&utlId=h0fc30edceb)

 <img src = "https://github.com/user-attachments/assets/281a8b80-f496-4449-b6a1-682572280bcb" width = "300"> <img src = "https://github.com/user-attachments/assets/d72f9a73-b11b-4b2c-b418-24d5b7dfa0b5" width = "200" >

+Some challenges I encountered included synchronizing the start of the motor and the song.
+I had to experiment with the delays to ensure that the motor starts as soon as the song begins to play.
+While I was able to synchronize the pause function for both the motor and the song, there is still a slight delay between their start times.
+I also faced issues with the Arduino IDE.
+When I connected the MKR Zero board to my laptop, there were times where the IDE did not recognize the port, even though the board was connected and powered on.

+Although the main objective was achieved, which was playing music while having the motor spin along with it, there are a few areas for improvement.
+Currently, the motor starts spinning when a character is sent to the BLE module, rather than only spinning when a valid WAV file is detected.
+Another improvement would be to have the motor stop once the song ends; right now, the motor continues spinning even after the music has finished playing.